History of whaling: Faroe Islands

+Whaling stations in the Faroe Islands have included Gjánoyri on Streymoy (est. 1894), Norðdepil on Borðoy (1898–1920), Lopra on Suðuroy (1901–1953), Funningsfjørður on Eysturoy (est. 1901), and Við Áir (1905–1984) on Streymoy.

 Peak catching was reached in 1909, when 773 whales were caught to produce 13,850 barrels of oil.
 In 1917, with the war and poor catches, whaling was suspended.
 The islanders' main interest in whaling was cheap meat, while 90% of the proceeds from the oil went abroad, mostly to Norway.
 Four Norwegian companies resumed catching in 1920 but quickly stopped.
 In 1933 the two remaining whaling stations in Lopra and Við Áir were taken over by Faroese owners.
 From 1977 to 1984 the whaling station Við Áir was owned and operated by the Faroese government.

 The buildings and the equipment of Við Áir whaling station are still in existence.
 The Faroese Ministry of Culture (Mentamálaráðið) recommended conservation in 2007, suggesting that the whaling station be made into a maritime museum with activities for the visitors.